AGE LIMIT: 12 Years

 - Hot and Wet Season (May through August): During the summer, Cuba is hot and humid.

-- Hurricane Season (End of August to First of November): Like all Caribbean Islands, Cuba gets hit by hurricans.
-The fiercest hurricane months are September and October, though the "hurricane season" runs from June through November.
-That being said, Cuba has a tendency to hold out pretty well against hurricanes!
+- Hurricane Season (End of August to mid-October): Like all Caribbean Islands, Cuba gets hit by hurricanes.
+The fiercest hurricane months are September and October.

 - Dry and Cooler Season (November through April): If you love the consistently sunny and temperate weather, Cuba's dry season is for you.
 It's generally 77-82 degrees (25-27 C) with less rain and cooler evenings.
 The island warms up beautifully from March through mid-April, and visitors can expect warm Caribbean currents, cooling northeasterly winds and occasional rainfall.